dogoncouch/LogESP/docs/install-ubuntu.md

 - Use an SSL certificate signed by your CA
 - Use NTP on log sources for time synchronization
 - Update the `SECRET_KEY` setting in `config/settings.py`
-Note: LDSI isn't ready for production environments yet.
+Note: LogESP isn't ready for production environments yet.
 Use with caution; review all django settings.

 ### Distributed Environments
 Event parsing can be distributed among multiple syslog servers, if necessary.
 Adding the `-p` option to the `start.sh` command in `/etc/rc.local` on all but the main server will avoid redundant rule checking.
 Using MariaDB with SSL is recommended.